 Will posting Stories or Live videos affect ranking?

-5 Ways to make the Instagram algorithm work for you
+5 ways to make the Instagram algorithms work for you

-Instead of telling you how to beat the Instagram algorithm, below we'll explain how to lean into it and use it to your advantage in your social media marketing.
+Instead of telling you how to beat the Instagram algorithms, below here’s how to lean into it and use it to your advantage in your social media marketing.

 1. Embrace the latest features

 Driving the adoption of new features is important for Instagram, so it makes newer features more prominent in the app.
-It’s important to note that this does not mean that the Instagram algorithm automatically favors any specific post type.
-It does, however, give new features a prime location, such as putting Instagram Stories at the very top of the screen or, more recently, moving the Instagram Reels icon to the center of your menu bar.
+It’s important to note that this does not mean that the Instagram algorithms automatically favor any specific post type.
+It does, however, give new features a prime location, such as putting Instagram Stories at the very top of the screen or moving the Instagram Reels icon to the center of your menu bar.

 2. Vary your post types

-Using a variety of post types — single image, carousel posts, IGTV, Reels, Stories, and Lives — is key to successfully navigating the Instagram algorithm.
+Using a variety of post types — single image, carousel posts, Reels, Stories, and Lives — is key to successfully navigating the Instagram algorithms.

 Below you can see how we've been making an effort to diversify the post types we use on Buffer's Instagram account:

-3. Post at the best times for your business
+3. Post at the best times for you

 4. Create a hashtag strategy